theron-wang/otr4j/README.md

   * ☐ Investigate effectiveness of clearing byte-arrays right before potential GC.
 (Maybe they are optimized away by JVM?)
 * Verify OTR-protocol obligations of other party:
   * ☑ Verify that revealed MAC keys are present when expected.
 (I.e. is list of revealed MAC keys larger than 0 bytes?)
-* In-memory representation of data:
+* In-memory representation of points and scalar values as byte-arrays:
+  _Note that we specifically refer to how the data is represented in memory.
+Operations require temporary conversion back and forth into an intermediate type._
-  * ☐ Points kept as byte-arrays.
+  * ☑ Points kept as byte-arrays.
-    _Consider the trade-offs.
-Investigate if/how BouncyCastle does this._
-  * ☐ Scalar values kept as byte-arrays.
+  * ☑ Scalar values kept as byte-arrays.
-    _Consider the trade-offs.
-Investigate if/how BouncyCastle does this._
+* Mathematical operations act on byte-array representations directly:
+  * Scalar arithmetic operations to directly operate on values in byte-array representation.
+  * Point arithmetic operations to directly operate on values in byte-array representation.
 * Robustness
   * ☑ otr4j does not handle Error-type exceptions.
   _If critical situations occur, for instance `OutOfMemoryError`, then all bets are off._